fpapado/picks-bans/README.md

 Simple application for a "picks and bans" system.

 ## Development
 This application is written in Elm.
-There is a compilation step into JS, and then a bundling step; these are both handled with Webpack with `index.js` as the entry point and `index.html` as the shell.
+There is a compilation step into JS, and then a bundling step; these are both handled by Webpack with `src/index.js` as the entry point and `src/index.html` as the shell.

 In order to run the project locally: